clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autoproxy.rst

 How it works
 ************

-We designed autoproxy around tools provided by nearly any Linux distribution with a few minor additions and modifications.
+We designed Autoproxy around tools provided by most Linux distributions with a few minor additions and modifications.
 We leveraged the DHCP and network information provided from systemd and created a PAC-discovery daemon.
 The daemon uses the information to resolve a URL for a PAC file.
 The daemon then passes the URL into PACrunner\*.
 PACrunner